Economics Terms A-Z

 This result is also shown in the graph below.
 The market equilibrium in a perfectly competitive market corresponds to the point of intersection of the supply curve and the demand curve.
 On the x-axis we have the quantity

-The market equilibrium is also called competitive equilibrium, because it describes the allocation of goods and services in a perfectly competitive market (see Perfect Competition).
-In a competitive market where buyers and sellers are price takers, the equilibrium price will be equal to marginal costs and each firm makes a profit of zero.
+The market equilibrium is also called the competitive equilibrium, because it describes the allocation of goods and services in a perfectly competitive market (see the term for Perfect Competition).
+In a competitive market where buyers and sellers are price takers, the equilibrium price (and thus marginal revenue) will be equal to marginal costs and each firm makes a profit of zero.
 The intuition behind this result is that in a perfectly competitive market without barriers to entry, firms will enter as long as they can make a positive profit.
 As the number of firms increases the market price decreases because otherwise the consumers do not want to buy the additional quantities offered by the new firms.
 This decreases profits until they reach zero and firms have no incentive to enter the market anymore.

 Excess demand and excess supply

 If the market price is not equal to the equilibrium price, the quantity demanded is not equal to the quantity supplied.
 If the market price is too high (i.e. higher than the equilibrium price), many sellers want to sell, but only few buyers are interested in buying.
 This means that the quantity supplied exceeds the quantity demanded - a situation called excess supply.
 Coming back to our example: at the price